susanev/uw-hcde-creative-computing/lessons/week3/readme.md

 * Continue to practice using max and min
 * Understand and be able to use the functions random, dist, mousePressed, and mouseReleased
 * Continue to learn and practice with conditional statements
+* Understand and be able to use logical operators (and, or)
 * Understand and be able to use p5.js built in variables: mouseX, mouseY, mouseIsPressed, frameCount

 ## Warm up